Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 In this context, the Customer Complaint will be referred to as SharePoint list A, and the Customer Support Database will be known as SharePoint list B. This distinction is intended to minimize confusion.

-**Prerequisites**
+#### Prerequisites
-Have a Power Automate license/ Developer Account or access to use Power Automate.
+- Have a Power Automate license or access to use Power Automate.
-SharePoint Document Library (this will be used to save the attachment gotten from SharePoint List A and saved as a Link in SharePoint List B).
+- SharePoint Document Library (this will be used to save the attachment gotten from SharePoint List A and saved as a Link in SharePoint List B).
 <br>

 # Step by Step Process